MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 Organizations who have nonzero usage of AIP in the last 90 days before May 23, 2023 can use 2.16.73.0 with no impact.

 Organizations who have zero usage of AIP in the last 90 days before May 23, 2023 will be impacted _if you use the AIP add-in_.
 Organizations who start to use the AIP add-in for the first time after 5/30/2023 can't download labels and will find the AIP add-in non-functional.
-The other components in the unified labeling package - the Scanner, the right-click Classify and Protect, PowerShell, and Viewer - will continue to work with no impact.
+The other components in the unified labeling package - the Scanner, the right-click Classify and Protect, PowerShell, and Viewer - continue to work with no impact.
 Organizations with a legitimate business need to continue using the AIP add-in after 05/30/2024 can apply for an extension through support.

 For more information about AIP add-in retirement, see our [TechCommunity blog](https://techcommunity.microsoft.com/t5/security-compliance-and-identity/retirement-notification-for-the-azure-information-protection/ba-p/3791908) and for detailed migration steps, our [migration playbook](https://microsoft.github.io/ComplianceCxE/playbooks/AIP2MIPPlaybook/).